Collegiate Recovery Program

 It is the latest initiative in Fairfield University's efforts to support students in recovery.

 Our recovery program includes support groups, meetings, dinners, and organized activities such as attendance at sporting and campus events, rock climbing trips, and other fun outings.

-Housing is not a requirement to participate in the Recovery Program but students may find it to be extremely valuable in supporting their recovery.
+Housing is not a requirement to participate in the Collegiate Recovery Program but students may find it to be extremely valuable in supporting their recovery.

 Recovery House featured in New Beginnings.

 Read a student's testimony in My Story from Recovery Campus.